Saving Sea Otters Home

 - Keep people and pets away from the otter.
 Don't wrap a stranded otter in a blanket—it will overheat very quickly.

-- Call one of the agencies listed at right to report a sea otter in distress.
+- Call one of the agencies listed below to report a sea otter in distress.
 Wildlife specialists will come and determine whether the otter needs help.
 If it does, they'll capture it and take it in for care.

 To report a stranded otter, contact one of the following agencies: